 Sometimes confederation is erroneously used in the place of federation.
 Some nations which started out as confederations retained the word in their titles after officially becoming federations, such as Switzerland.
-The United States of America was at first a confederation before becoming a federation with the ratification of the current US constitution in 1789.
+The United States of America was a confederation before it became a federation with the ratification of the current U.S. constitution in 1788.

 |Sovereignty||Held by the member states.
 In a Confederation, the federal government is accountable to the member states, who are the ultimate authority.||Held by the federal government.
 In a Federation, the federal government will hold the ultimate authority and the member states will be subordinate to it.|